Measuring and Improving Chain-of-Thought Reasoning in Vision-Language Models: Introduction

 \section{Introduction}

-Vision-language models (VLMs) have exhibited competence at generating human-like responses by leveraging multimodal instructional data and large language models (LLMs)~\cite{DBLP:journals/corr/abs-2301-12597, DBLP:journals/corr/abs-2304-08485, DBLP:journals/corr/abs-2304-10592}.
-A key direction in improving such VLMs is to enable reasonable visual reasoning that extends beyond the immediately perceived information.
+\looseness=-1 Vision-language models (VLMs) exhibit competence at generating human-like responses by leveraging multimodal instructional data and large language models (LLMs)~\cite{DBLP:journals/corr/abs-2301-12597, DBLP:journals/corr/abs-2304-08485, liu2023aligning, chen2023dress}.
+A key direction in improving such VLMs is to enable grounded and consistent visual reasoning.
 We thus take a critical look at the reasoning capability of existing VLMs, measuring and improving both their performance and consistency in reasoning.
-For reasoning performance, we aim to measure whether VLMs can derive high-level inference correctly.
+For reasoning performance, we aim to measure whether VLMs can derive high-level inference that extends beyond the immediately perceived information correctly.
 For reasoning consistency, we seek to determine the extent to which VLMs can identify the underlying reasoning chains that lead to the high-level inference.

 Previous work simplifies the evaluation of reasoning consistency by only considering coarse-grained rationales~\cite{zellers2019recognition} and relying on human evaluation~\cite{DBLP:conf/nips/LuMX0CZTCK22} and similarity measure~\cite{DBLP:journals/corr/abs-2307-12626}, which lacks scalability and preciseness.
-Thus, we motivate to establish a new benchmark dataset that provides annotation of the fine-grained reasoning steps to automatically measure the reasoning consistency.
-However, collecting such a dataset is challenging due to high underlying human effort and may contain inconsistencies among annotators for the reasoning chains~\cite{DBLP:journals/ijon/GonzalezOA21, DBLP:conf/coling/LarsonCMLK20, DBLP:journals/npjdm/SylolypavanSWS23}.
+Thus, we motivate to establish a new benchmark dataset that provides annotation of the fine-grained reasoning steps to automatically measure reasoning consistency.
+However, collecting such a dataset is challenging due to high-cost underlying human effort and may contain inconsistencies among annotators for the reasoning chains~\cite{DBLP:journals/ijon/GonzalezOA21, DBLP:conf/coling/LarsonCMLK20}.